janobourian/aws/docs/vpc/README.md

 # VPC and Networking using AWS

-# General Information
+## General Information

 [Slides and Extra Information](https://digitalcloud.training/aws-networking-masterclass-course-downloads/)

-# Previous configuration to start to work with the project
+## Previous configuration to start to work with the project

 We have the "Services Quotas" as a service to measure the quantity of instances or something like that in our available services (and so on, but I'm gonna check it with our AWS manager)

-# Billing preferences
+## Billing preferences

 - Alert preferences:
-    * Billing and cost Management > Billing preferences > Alert preferences
+  - Billing and cost Management > Billing preferences > Alert preferences
 - Simple notification service:
-    * Amazon SNS > Topics > Create topic
+  - Amazon SNS > Topics > Create topic
-    * (Inside the last topic) Subscriptions > Insert information
+  - (Inside the last topic) Subscriptions > Insert information
 - CloudWatch:
-    * CloudWatch > Alarms > Create alarms
+  - CloudWatch > Alarms > Create alarms

-# EC2 ssh key-pair.
+## EC2 ssh key-pair

 SSH key-pair is by Region.

 To generate Key pair

 - EC2 > Network & Security > Key Pairs > Create key pair

 Putty and putty gen steps

 - Download putty and puttygen
 - open puttygen and load our .pem credentials

 Create EC2 instance

 - EC2 > Instances > Launch instances

 Connect EC2 using putty

 - Open putty.exe
 - Configure HostName (or IP address)
 - Connection > SSH > Auth > Credentials (file the .ppk file) > Open
 - login as: ec2-user

-# Buy a public domain and configure DNS
+## Buy a public domain and configure DNS

 - Using the respective DNS provider
 - DNS -> Amazon Route 53 -> Instance, CloudFront, LoadBalancer
 - Amazon Route 53 > Hosted zones > Create hosted zone >

-# Simple automation to track unattended AWS usage
+## Simple automation to track unattended AWS usage

 - Describe EC2 instances, Describe Get EBS Volumes, Describe EIPs. <- Lambda -> Simple Email Service -> User Inbox
 - EventBridge for triggers
 - AWS Cloud Formation

-# AWS VPC & Networking Fundamentals
+## AWS VPC & Networking Fundamentals

 ## Overview (The Big Picture)